 1. WMO standard RWP BUFR codes are to be used for international exchange.

-2. The Manual on the WMO Integrated Global Observing System, section 2.4.4, contains provisions for Members to maintain and provide required metadata in relation to all observations including operational RWP.
-While it is desirable that real-time metadata such as data quality be provided together with the observations to which they apply, the feasibility of reporting codes places a limit on what can be accommodated.

-2.6.5 Incident management
+2.6.5

-Note: The Manual on the WMO Integrated Global Observing System, section 2.4.5, contains provisions for Members in relation to the management of incidents that interrupt the normal operation of their observing systems by reducing the availability or quality of observational data.

 2.6.5.1 Members who exchange RWP observations shall report any major incidents they detect to international recipients of observational data, and shall state when such incidents have been resolved, in accordance with the incident management systems under WIGOS.